hshmilov/mongomock/deployment/README.md

 # --override should override the output file if already exists
 # --pull will pull the base image also if exists, and will trigger rebuild as well
 # --rebuild will just rebuild the images locally before packing them into the installer
-# --compress will compress the installer (will take a lot of time)
 # --winpip will include python packages for offline windows installer as well as the default linux ones
 # --exclude exclude a list of services and adapters from the installer (both images + source code)
 ```